nilcm10/md_membrane_env/practical/README.md

 Now we're going to simulate a membrane with a ratio of 1 cholesterol molecule per 3 of POPC.
 Create the membrane with packmol-memgen to begin with:

 ```
-$ packmol-memgen --lipids POPC:CHL --ratio 3:1 --distxy_fix 75
+$ packmol-memgen --lipids POPC:CHL1 --ratio 3:1 --distxy_fix 75
 ```

-Repeat the previous steps to obtain a short simulation of the system.
+Check how it looks like again with `vmd`.
+Spot where the cholesterol molecules are.

+In the same OneDrive link provided before there's also a 1 ns simulation of a similar POPC+CHL membrane system.
+Repeat the previous analysis to measure the membrane thickness and APL.

 ### Comparative analysis

 So, if we compare the membrane thickness and the APL on the previous simulations (*just_popc* and *popc+chl*), we really can't see a significant difference.

 Try the analysis again but with longer simulations (100 times longer, i.e. 100 ns), to check for these two quantities.
-The files can be accessed [here](ONEDRIVELINK).
+The files can be accessed in the OneDrive link.

 ## Protein-Membrane system